 Hagley holds the country's finest collection of business records and corporate archives (25,000 linear feet).
 Many of these organizations built significant structures, employed prominent architects and engineers, and sponsored innovations in building materials and construction practices.

 Included in Hagley's holdings are some original materials relating to the work of architects such as Daniel Burnham, Frank Furness, Cass Gilbert, Vincent G. Kling, William Lescaze, Kenneth M. Murchison, Edward Durrell Stone, and Lester Tichy of Raymond Loewy Associates.
-The work of architectural firms Graham, Anderson, Anderson, Probst & White, and Howe & Lescaze also are represented, along with the archive of Victorine and Samuel Homsey, Inc., one of the first husband and wife architectural practices in the U.S.
+The work of architectural firms Graham, Anderson, Anderson, Probst & White, and Howe & Lescaze are also represented, along with the archive of Victorine and Samuel Homsey, Inc., one of the first husband and wife architectural practices in the U.S.

-The business records at Hagley generally have correspondence and other written materials on design and construction of industrial and commercial facilities.
+The business records at Hagley generally have correspondence and other written materials on the design and construction of industrial and commercial facilities.
 Many of the collections include building and site plans, and the PSFS and Phoenix Bridge Company records contain full drawing sets.
-Some original furnishings for the PSFS building, designed by William Lescaze are at Hagley.
+Some original furnishings for the PSFS building, designed by William Lescaze, are at Hagley.
 Some collections also contain material promoting construction-related products such as steel, concrete, and plastics.

 Hagley's holdings include the archives of the following major corporations and trade associations: